-I am the Senior Head of House, House System Coordinator and a Head of Department at WHSB.
-I have been teaching for 15 years and specialise in Geography, Geology and PSHEE.
+I am the Senior Head of House, House System Coordinator, and a Head of Department at WHSB.
 This is an amazing school to work in and the students are fantastic.
-I am very proud to be a Head of House and strongly feel that the House System is very important.
-A priority of mine is to promote the full and active engagement of pupils in the House System and to motivate individuals so that they take advantage of the numerous extracurricular opportunities available at the school.
+I am very proud to be the House Coordinator and strongly feel that the House System is very important.
+A priority of mine is to promote the full and active engagement of pupils in the House System and to motivate individuals so that they take advantage of the numerous extracurricular opportunities available at the School.
 This is so that the pupils become well-rounded and broadminded individuals ready to face the challenges of the 21st Century.

 The House System has continued to go from strength to strength and it is an honour to serve as Senior Head of House with responsibility for coordinating the House System as a whole.
-I have now been a House Leader for 6 Years.
+I have been a House Leader at WHSB for over a decade.

-This year, our emphasis has been on developing new House activities and broadening participation in the Sixth Form.
-New events have included among others House: Poetry, Lord of the Rings, Magic the Gathering, War Hammer, Bake-Off, Christmas cards, Star Wars, sports quiz, combined sciences, algorithms, cartography, Harry Potter and improvisational theatre ‘improv’.
+Recently, our emphasis has been on developing new House activities and broadening participation in the Sixth Form.
+New events have included among others House: Poetry, Lord of the Rings, Magic the Gathering, War Hammer, Bake-Off, Christmas Cards, Star Wars, Sports Quiz, Combined Sciences, Algorithms, Cartography, Harry Potter, and Improvisational Theatre ‘improv’.

 I would like to thank the House Captains, Vice-Captains, Year Representatives and all the students that have got involved to help make the House System a success.